Academic Regulations and Graduation Requirements: Common Advising Questions

 What is Wesleyan’s leave of absence policy?

 Students take time away from Wesleyan for a variety of reasons.
-A student considering a leave of absence—either academic or non-academic—should make an appointment with his or her faculty advisor and class dean to discuss options and deadlines.
-Leave of absence applications are available from the Deans's Office and at http://www.wesleyan.edu/studentaffairs/forms.html.
+Students considering a leave of absence—either academic or non-academic—should make an appointment with their faculty advisor and class dean to discuss options and deadlines (See Medical Leave below).
+Leave of absence forms are available on the Deans' Office web site and must be filed prior to the end of the Drop/Add period in which the leave is taken.
+Please see Student Accounts for refund policies.
 Leaves of absence are either one or two semesters in length and may be extended to up to four consecutive semesters.
 A student planning to be on leave for longer than four semesters must withdraw from the University and apply for readmission through the Deans’ Office.
-A leave of absence cannot be declared after the end of the Drop/Add period.
 A student who plans to enroll full-time in another domestic institution should declare an academic leave of absence.
 If not, a non-academic leave should be declared (although students on non-academic leave are also permitted to earn transfer credit).
 To transfer credit from courses taken at domestic colleges and universities, students must get pre-approval from the relevant department(s) in advance.
 Credit from study abroad will not be accepted from a student on a leave of absence when the leave is taken during the academic year.

-How does a student declare a leave of absence?
+How does a student declare an academic or non-academic leave of absence?

-Students wanting to take a leave for the fall semester must submit the application to their class dean by April 1 of the preceding semester.
-For a leave in the spring, the application must be submitted by December 1.
+Students wanting to take a leave for the fall semester must submit the leave form to their class dean by April 1 of the preceding semester.
+For a leave in the spring, the form must be submitted by December 1.
 Applications submitted after these dates may incur late fees.
-The leave application must be approved by the student’s faculty advisor.
+Students must consult with their faculty advisors regarding their leave plans.
 Students on leave must notify the Registrar’s Office of their intention to return by the middle of the semester prior to return.
 Failure to do so may result in loss of housing or preregistration eligibility or, in rare cases, administrative withdrawal from the University.

 What is Wesleyan’s medical leave policy?